henrysingleton/graniteoctopus-wagtail/readme.md

 `./deploy.sh`

 You'll need to do manual re-loading on the web server.
 Script doesnt do it atm.
+If you add a new app you will need to explicitly add its directory to the `deploy.sh` file.

 `source /opt/webapps/goctopus/env/bin/activate`
 `pip install -r /opt/webapps/goctopus/site/requirements.txt`